NodeDash/Docs/docs/Functions/examples.md

 # Function Examples

-This page provides practical examples of functions you can use or adapt in your Helium Device Manager flows.
+This page provides practical examples of functions you can use or adapt in your NodeDash flows.
 Each example includes the function code, explanation of how it works, and guidance on when to use it.

 ## Basic Data Transformation Functions